arin-c/Vapour/README.md

 # Vapour

 Platformer RPG made in Python 3.2 and Pygame.
+(Needs pygame to run so make sure you install it)

 ![Alt text](screenshot.png "Missile with additive particle effects")